18969068147/AirVO-Mono/README.md

 ```

 ## Acknowledgements
-We would like to thank [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) for making their project public.
+We would like to thank [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) for making their project public.# AirVO-Mono